esa-tu-darmstadt/altis_sycl/README.md

 Contains the unmodified output code migrated by DPCT.
 Does not compile.

 ## cross_accelerator
 Running and validated _level 2_ benchmarks.

-All annotations of DPCT were addressed.
+All DPCT-inserted annotations were addressed.
 Removal of unwanted features, e.g., support for USM in benchmarks, or CUDA Graphs.
 Removed all DPCT library usages to support event-based timing measurements.
 For CUDA/SYCL performance comparisons, _level 1_ benchmarks are also included.
 These are, however, only tested on NVIDIA GPUs using the CUDA backend of DPCT.

 The benchmarks were changed to close original CUDA and SYCL performance on an RTX 2080 GPU.
 These changes encompass e.g., removal of loop-unrolling and altering inlining behaviour of functions due to differences in NVCC and DPC++ compilers.